wiheto/tvc_benchmarker/README.md

 It is tested only on Python 3 but, in principle, should work on Python 2.

-__(note this only applies once this README is complete (i.e. when the "*This is to be completed soon*" are filled in)).
-Until then, manual install.
-Download the repo (`git clone http://github.com/wiheto/tvc_benchmarker`) and type pip install /path/to/repo__

 ## What you can do with tvc_benchmarker

 - Rerun the entire code.